awsdocs/aws-freertos-docs/doc_source/userguide/get-started-freertos-thing.md

 A private key and X\.509 certificate
 The private key and certificate allow your device to authenticate with AWS IoT\.

-If you use the **Quick Connect** workflow in the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos), a policy, an AWS IoT thing, and a key and certificate are created for you\.
+If you use the **Quick Connect** workflow in the [FreeRTOS console](https://console.aws.amazon.com/freertos), a policy, an AWS IoT thing, and a key and certificate are created for you\.
 If you use the **Quick Connect** workflow, you can ignore the following procedures\.

 To register your board manually, follow the procedures below\.